top of page

 Breakout sessions

-• Designing Surprise and Innovation (TBD)
+• Designing Surprise (TBD)

 • Measuring Unreliability (Martin Spindler)